flothesof/PelicanBlog/README.md

 Some help concerning *git submodules* can be found at the following link: [http://chrisjean.com/2009/04/20/git-submodules-adding-using-removing-and-updating/](http://chrisjean.com/2009/04/20/git-submodules-adding-using-removing-and-updating/).

+Note to self: when initializing this repository for the first time on a new computer, I need to update the submodules so that they actually contain the files I'm linking to.
+But before that, I also need to init the submodules.
+Both steps can be completed in one command, for example:

+>git submodule update --init pelican-plugins/

 How to publish the content of this site
 =======================================